 Sappi Europe (SEU) – The business unit within Sappi which oversees operations in the European region.

-Sappi Dissolving Pulp (DP) – The business unit within Sappi which sees the production and marketing DP.
+Sappi Pulp – The business unit within Sappi which oversees the production and marketing of DP.

 Sappi North America (SNA) – The business unit within Sappi which oversees operations in the North American region.